stephomi/nomadsculpt.com/manual/docs/topology.md

 One important aspect of *Subdivision Surface*  is that they will converge to a *Smooth Surface*.
 To understand how it works, you can try the *Subdivide* button on an object with only a few polygons.

-You can disable this *Smooth* behavior by checking the `Linear` option.
+You can disable this *Smooth* behavior by checking the `Linear subdivision` option.

 ### Delete lower
 If there are subdivisions below the currently displayed level, delete them.
 If you do this by accident, you can recreate them with the Reverse button.